marloncabrera/tachyons/README.md

 ### Header

 Replace "Your_blog_name_here" to change your new Blog name.
-If you need to create more sections, you can need to add the section name to the nav menu, then pick up a specific icon from reference table [below](#icon).
+If you need to create more sections, you have to add the section name to the nav menu like the example below, then pick up one from [Icon Reference Table](#icon-reference-table).

 ```html
 <!DOCTYPE html>